Conducting Underwater Dam Inspections | ROVs or Divers?

 Not everyone is convinced that ROVs are the way forward.
 However, underwater inspections require both ROVs and diver intervention for safe, efficient and cost-effective offshore inspections.
 At present, diving safety requirements specify that to make up each dive, there must be three divers who are qualified, plus supervisors on the surface.
 It is therefore very expensive to maintain a dive team.

 ROVs should be used in tandem with divers to allow for visual indication of the underwater structure.
 ROVs are especially useful where depths are greater and may pose safety concerns for divers.
 Deep Trekker ROVs can work underwater up to 8 hours via on-board batteries.
 It is small enough to transport to dive sites and does not require a large team to operate.
 In this respect, a ROV is more cost-effective.

-Even when divers are needed in the water for repairs or inspections, Deep Trekker ROVs offer peace of mind by being an extra set of eyes in the water for safety, security, and guidance.
+When divers are needed in the water for repairs or inspections, Deep Trekker ROVs offer peace of mind by being an extra set of eyes in the water for diver safety, security, and guidance.
 Our years of experience providing ROVs for offshore operations have helped us to refine our models into the perfect tools for dam owners.

 We were able to save valuable dive time by using the ROV to pinpoint the spots that we wanted to concentrate on.” – Frank Hauser

 The ultimate question – to ROV or not to ROV? – is a continuous debate.
-One thing however is clear, ROVs are not meant to replace divers, but rather limit the risks of their trade.
-Deep Trekker believes that using a ROV in tandem with divers allows for inspections to be done right – in terms of safety, efficiency and affordably.
+However, one thing is clear, ROVs are not meant to replace divers, but rather limit the risks of their trade.
+Deep Trekker believes that using an ROV in tandem with divers allows for inspections to be done right – in terms of safety, efficiency and affordably.